To-Heaven/Hello/python/basic_knowledge_of_python/socket.md

 - used for judgement
 	- socket.has_ipv6
-		- True if IPv6supported on this platform
+		- True if IPv6 supported on this platform

 ## Module_level  Functions For Create Sockets
 - socket.socket(family=AF_INET, type=SOCK_STREAM, proto=0, fileno=None)